 Part 1: Chat apps

-The first comparison starts with the simplest interface: a chat box.
-Chat apps are easy to try, but they also make you move code by hand between the browser and your editor.
+We start the comparison with the simplest interface: a chat box.
+Chat apps are easy to try.
+They also make you move code by hand between the browser and your editor.

 Start with the chat applications people usually try first:

 Microsoft Copilot here means the chat product, not GitHub Copilot.
-The flow is different.
 Microsoft Copilot behaves like a chat app, while GitHub Copilot works inside an editor or repository workflow.

 The shared prompt